19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

-(7) Where any person has given his consent for any notice, direction, order, permit, receipt or other document to be served on him through an electronic service, the Comptroller may serve that document on that person by transmitting an electronic record of that document to that person’s account with an electronic service.
+(7) Subject to section 87, where regulations made under subsection (13) permit the Comptroller to serve through the electronic service any notice, direction, order, permit, receipt or other document on a person who has been assigned an account with the electronic service, the Comptroller may serve it on the person by transmitting an electronic record of it to that account.

-[50/2004]

-[20/2010 wef 01/01/2011]
+[Act 37 of 2017 wef 01/01/2018]

 (8) Notwithstanding any other written law, in any proceedings under this Act —

-(a) an electronic record of any return, declaration, document, application or information that was filed or submitted, or any notice, direction, order, permit, receipt or document that was served, through an electronic service; or
+(a) an electronic record of any return, declaration, document, application or information that was filed or submitted, or any notice, direction, order, permit, receipt or document that was served, through an electronic service in accordance with regulations made under subsections (13) and (13A), and with section 87; or

+[Act 37 of 2017 wef 01/01/2018]

 (b) any copy or print-out of that electronic record,